Passionatelytoooadorable/shopping/README.md

 - Form Validations: To prevent errors and ensure accurate order information, the checkout page includes form validations.
 This guarantees that the necessary details are correctly entered, helping to streamline shopping experience.

-## Goals I achieved
-- Practice React Class components and then refactor to hooks
-- Build logic to choose attributes and add items to the cart
-- Add form validations
-- Use Firebase to save data externally

 ## Getting Started with Create React App